fjdu/myRadex/README.md

 We use the [LAMDA](http://home.strw.leidenuniv.nl/~moldata/molecules.html) format for the input energy levels and transition rates.

 This code has not been thoroughly tested, and it is possible that some input files won't load properly.

+**Note**

+It seems that the python wrapper only works with python 2.7, which might be related with the fact that `f2py` is [not well adapted to python 3](https://github.com/numpy/numpy/issues/4256).